Pugazhenthi-Pugazh/My_Portfolio/README.md

 This is my portfolio site and its hosted by firebase. https://pugazhenthi-portfolio.web.app

- * for better experience please seeing that stuff in mobile view.
+ * for better experience please see this stuff in mobile view.